Lighting and Rendering

 Screenshot render setup editor.

-The editor will open and look like the following window.
+The Render Setup Editor will open and look like the following window.
 Render layers are added in the area in the bottom left of the window, with attributes and options for the layers appearing on the right side of the window.

 [ADD IMAGE'S ALT TEXT]